matthewhartman/open-carousel/README.md

 ## Installation

-...
+`npm i open-carousel`

 ## Usage

 ```
   <Carousel
-    speed='5s'              // sets speed of carousel in seconds
+    speed='15'            // speed of moving carousel in seconds
-    items={items}           // an array of item objects with {name, logo, url}
+    items={items}         // an array of item objects {name: 'test', logo: 'logo.svg', url: '#'}
-    breakPointWidth={720}   // the breakpoint which the carousel stops and logos stack
+    breakpointWidth={720} // the breakpoint which the carousel stops and logos stack
     itemWidth={200}       // the width of each carousel item
     itemHeight={60}       // the height of each carousel item
   />
 ```